 In these cultures, a conversation sounds like a ping pong game.
-They don’t like overlap neither silence.
+They don’t like overlap or silence.

-Cultures in this category: Anglo-Saxons (including US) and Germans.
+Cultures in this category: Anglo-Saxons (including the US) and Germans.

 Category 3 – Paused talks

-If you put all cultures to talk together, this group will “lose” because they will wait their momentto speak, that never comes.
+If you put all cultures to talk together, this group will “lose” because they will wait for their moment to speak, which never comes.